 - The person living with HIV takes their treatment as prescribed

 - The quantity of virus in the blood is measured (viral load measurement) every four to six months

 - The quantity of virus is maintained at a very low level, meaning below 200 copies per millilitre of blood.

 For more information on this subject, speak with your doctor.

 It is important to remember that, though this is the position of Quebec public health, it does not protect you from the risk of criminal prosecution if you have not told your partner(s) that you are HIV-positive.
-For more information, see the section of the COCQ-SIDA website (French) on criminalization of HIV exposure or the website Pouvoir partager / pouvoirs partagés (French).
+For more information, see the section of the COCQ-SIDA website (in French only) on criminalization of HIV exposure or the website Pouvoir partager / pouvoirs partagés (French).